Misinformation about Biden’s health spreads after debate

 Tech companies have long struggled with misinformation and are on high-alert going into the election.
 Ahead of the debate, Twitter and Facebook executives reviewed hashtags, trends, and other accounts that may break the companies’ rules using a combination of software and human review.
 The companies are also pushing out accurate information about how to register to vote to millions of people.

-But the latest evidence shows that they continue to struggle, particularly when it comes to falsehoods spread by the President and his followers.
+But the latest evidence shows that they continue to struggle, particularly when it comes to falsehoods spread by the president and his followers.

+Adding to concerns, on Wednesday night Twitter said it acted on a tip from the FBI to remove 130 accounts that appeared to originate in Iran and were attempting to sow disinformation during the Presidential Debate.
+Twitter said the accounts had a minimal reach.

 TikTok said it would remove the Biden video after being contacted by The Washington Post.
 The company prohibits misinformation that “misleads community members about elections or other civic processes.”